Unbesteveable/utxo-diff/README.md

 ## Project Overview

 This project advances the utxo-live project by visualizing the difference between two states of the Bitcoin blockchain.
 A new feature in Bitcoin Core 0.20 allows users to dump the state of the blockchain (the UTXO set) using the command `dumptxoutset`.
-While the previous project utxo-live visualized the indivdiual UTXO sets, this project visualizes the differences (the coins spent) between the two states of the chain.
+While the previous project <a href='https://github.com/Unbesteveable/utxo-live'>utxo-live</a> visualized the indivdiual UTXO sets, this project visualizes the differences (the coins spent) between the two states of the chain.

 <br>

 <img src="https://utxo.live/utxo_diff_678336_to_680188.png" alt="Logo" >
-<em>Figure description: The heatmap shows all coins spent between blocks 678336 and 680188.
-It is a two dimensional histogram showing the output date (x-axis), BTC amount (y-axis), and number of unspent outputs (color map) in each histogram bin.
+<em>Figure description: The image above displays all coins spent between blocks 678336 and 680188 of the Bitcoin blockchain.
+The heatmap is a two dimensional histogram showing the output date (x-axis), BTC amount (y-axis), and number of coins spent (color map) in each histogram bin.
 The bin size of the histogram is 200 (yaxis) by 400 (xaxis).
 Zooming in to the image usually reveals more detail.
 A daily updating version of this image is running at <a href=https://utxo.live/changes/yesterday.php/>utxo.live</a>.</em>

 ## Privacy & Security

-Because the user uses the `dumptxouset` command, the python script does not require any interaction with Bitcoin Core.
+Because the user uses the `dumptxouset` command, the python script does not interact with Bitcoin Core.
 The script simply reads the dump files after they're completed.
 No private keys, passwords, xpubs, or wallet addresses are exchanged between Core and the python script.

 <!-- Requirements -->
 ## Requirements